-Then, once I've filed my taxes, anything left in tax savings can either be kept there for next year, or I can transfer it to my personal account as a self-generated ‘tax refund.'
+Finally, when I file my taxes, anything left in tax savings can either be kept there for next year, or I can transfer it to my personal account as a self-generated ‘tax refund.'

 There are probably a lot of better and more accurate methods.

-The most important thing here is, save enough money so that when it's time for your annual tax return come tax season, you're not hit with penalties and interest for underpaying.
+The most important thing here is to save enough money so that when it's time for your annual tax return come tax season, you're not hit with penalties and interest for underpaying.
 And of course, so you don't have to scramble trying to figure out how you're going to pay off a big tax burden.

 Stay on top of tax savings from day one.
 You'll make life a lot easier.